dhis2/dhis2-docs-implementation/content/maintenance_use/sops.md

 Before you can implement an SOP, the individuals responsible for implementing it must be aware of how to perform all the tasks that are identified.

-Example : if ***they*** don’t know about outliers and how to interpret them; how will they follow a procedure to review them!?
+Example: if ***they*** don’t know about outliers and how to interpret them; how will they follow a procedure to review them!?

 ### Drafting and testing the SOPs

 Take input from relevant stakeholders on the current workflow you are outlining, review of best practices available within the broader DHIS2 community and from your local context and the specific skills you are focusing on and draft the SOP.
-Test the SOPs internally and see if actually makes any sense; chances are you will have to revise them based on your initial observations.
+Test the SOPs internally and see if they actually makes any sense; chances are you will have to revise them based on your initial observations.

 ### Training on the SOPs